 Spaghetti with meat sauce is just one of those meals that EVERYONE loves, and we cut out some calories by subbing lean ground turkey instead of using ground beef.
 From my two year old to my husband, the whole house cleaned their plates which is always something that makes a mom happy!
-You can make this recipe stove top and just let it simmer on low for a couple hours, stirring occasionally.
+You can make this Crockpot Turkey and Mushroom Spaghetti Sauce recipe stovetop and just let it simmer on low for a couple of hours, stirring occasionally.
 Or, take the Crockpot route like I did this time and just let it cook itself all day and make your house smell like Italy!
-Serve it over Zoodles like we did for a Whole 30, Gluten free, and Paleo friendly meal!
+Serve it over zoodles as we did for a Whole 30, Gluten-free, and Paleo-friendly meal!

 - 1 lb.
 Ground Turkey Breast